Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-Julius Randle and his New York Knicks teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.
+The New York Knicks, Julius Randle included, face the Miami Heat at 7:30 PM ET on Wednesday in the 2023 NBA Playoffs.

-With prop bets available for Randle, let's break down some stats and trends to help you find good wagers.
+If you'd like to place a wager on Randle's props, we look at his available ones, providing some stats and trends, below.

 Julius Randle Prop Bets vs. the Heat